bfabbio90/bfabbio90/README.md

 ## 💼 About Me

-- 👨‍💻 Developer focused on practical, real-world applications.
+- 👨‍💻 Junior Developer focused on practical, real-world applications.
 - 🧠 Experienced with automation using **Power Automate** and **Power Apps**.
 - 🌱 Always learning — currently diving into **RESTful APIs**, **CI/CD**, and smart integrations.
 - 🧩 Love solving problems and optimizing workflows through code.